vauxoo-tests/vauxoodocstheme/doc/source/configure_access_and_security_for_instances.rst

 :ref:`keypair_add`.

-If you have generated a key pair with an external tool, you can import it into OpenStack.
+If you have generated a key pair with an external tool, you can import it into Vauxoo.
 The key pair can be used for multiple instances that belong to a project.
 For more information, see the section :ref:`dashboard_import_keypair`.

-When an instance is created in OpenStack, it is automatically assigned a fixed IP address in the network to which the instance is assigned.
+When an instance is created in Vauxoo, it is automatically assigned a fixed IP address in the network to which the instance is assigned.
 This IP address is permanently associated with the instance until the instance is terminated.
 However, in addition to the fixed IP address, a